stacks-network/stacks-core/README.md

 ## Community

-The Blockstack community is a group of blockchain companies and nonprofits coming together to define and develop a set of software protocols and tools to serve as a common backend for blockchain-powered decentralized applications.
-We are opening membership to the public, welcoming all developers and companies that are interested in joining the community and contributing to Blockstack development.
+The Blockstack community is a group of blockchain developers coming together to define and develop a set of software protocols and tools to serve as a common backend for blockchain-powered decentralized applications.
+We are opening membership to the public, welcoming all developers and organizations that are interested in joining the community and contributing to Blockstack development.

-For more information please visit the community website [Blockstack.org](http://blockstack.org)
+For more information, please visit the community website @ [Blockstack.org](http://blockstack.org)

-Our community is welcoming on both, our [public Slack](http://chat.blockstack.org/) and [public Forum](http://forum.blockstack.org/).
+Our community is welcoming on both our [public Slack](http://chat.blockstack.org/) and [public Forum](http://forum.blockstack.org/).